leonv-dev/remote_database_importer/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's gemfile:

 ```ruby
 gem 'remote_database_importer'